The Quest for Good Coffee in the Office

 Remember your first day of school?
-It may have been quite the emotional event to be separated from your parents and surrounded by strangers for hours.
+It may have been quite an emotional event to be separated from your parents and surrounded by strangers for hours.
 This situation is very similar to the college student spoiled on quality coffee heading into his/her first office job.
 In college, a student is greeted by espresso carts throughout his/her campus experience.
-Now this same student must leave the comfort of perfectly made lattes at the student union and join the working world.
+Now, this same student must leave the comfort of perfectly made lattes at the student union and join the working world.

 Don’t Succumb to Bad Coffee